opengeospatial/HY_Features/section_7.md

 The HY\_HydroFeature feature type is further specialised by separate feature types.
 Each specialisation inherits the properties from generalization; HY\_HydroFeature type has one association: *name*.

-The **name** association associates a name given to the hydrologic feature in cultural, political or historical context.
+The **name** associates a name given to the hydrologic feature in cultural, political or historical context.
 If required, this association shall be used where names are assigned to a feature instance in cross-jurisdictional and multi-lingual contexts, that may occur with trans-boundary features.

 | **Requirements Class** | [/req/hy_hydrofeature/namedFeature/hydrofeature] (/req/hy_hydrofeature/namedFeature/hydrofeature) |
 | --- | --- |